NERC-CEH/RainfallQC/docs/tutorials.rst

 Example 3. - Run single checks on rain gauge network data (multiple sources)
 -----------------------------------------------------------------------------
-Let's say you have data for a multiple rain gauge stored in multiple CSV files, with metadata stored in "rain_gauge_metadata.csv" which looks like this:
+Let's say you have data for a multiple rain gauge stored in multiple CSV files, you could use metadata to store the paths to them e.g. in "rain_gauge_metadata.csv" which could looks like this:

 .. table:: Example data 3.
 Rain gauge metadata